Krzysztof Bizacki

-Krzysztof Bizacki (born April 7, 1973 in Tychy) is a former Polish footballer.
+Krzysztof Bizacki (born 7 April 1973) is a Polish former professional footballer who played as a striker.

 Career

-Bizacki began his career in the 1990/91 season, where he played for GKS Tychy.
+Bizacki began his career in the 1990–91 season, when he played for GKS Tychy.

 He moved to Ruch Chorzów during the following season.
 His most notable moments include his participation for the team in the Intertoto Cup in 1998.
 He has played more than 300 games for Ruch, scoring more than eighty goals.